 Loperamide Hydrochloride (Imodium)

 When shit hits the fan, shit hits the fan.
-Traveler’s diarrhea is the last thing you’d want, and it’s best to have this on you daily just in case.
+Traveler’s diarrhea is the last thing you want, and it’s best to have this in your DIY first aid kit just in case.

-If you’ve got an open wound, catching a nasty infection is one thing to worry about.
+If you’ve got an open wound, catching a nasty infection is just one of the things to worry about.
 That’s why having antiseptics on hand is a must.
 It’s used for general wound cleaning and does an excellent job of keeping the risk of sepsis and infection at bay.

 This cream is commonly used to treat several skin conditions like insect bites, allergies, and rashes.
 It will reduce both the itching and the swelling.

 This medication is a fungicide that treats athlete’s foot, ringworms, thrush, and more.
-It’s a lifesaver out in the wild and can prove to be handy in your kit, too.
+It’s a lifesaver out in the wild and can prove to be handy in your prepper first aid kit, too.

 Topical decongestants and analgesics